Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 .InField(x => x.Title);

 The language parameter only applies when specifying one or more fields to search.
-If you do not select fields, the search is made over the special _all field, which supports only a single analyzer.
-Likewise, the standard analyzer is used when searching attachments (Word documents, PDFs, and so on).
+If you do not select fields, Optimizely Search & Navigation searches over the special _all field, which supports only a single analyzer.
+Likewise, it uses the standard analyzer when searching attachments (Word documents, PDFs, and so on).

-Result of adding a language parameter: If you specify a language, the search uses stemming_adapted for that language.
-In such a case, results are returned in all languages _and for stemmed words in the specified language.
-To limit results to a specific language, use a filter (for example, FilterForVisitor).
+When a language is specified, the search applies stemming tailored to that language.
+Consequently, when you include a language parameter, Optimizely Search & Navigation provides results across all languages and for stemmed words in the specified language.
+To restrict results to a particular language, use a filter (such as, FilterForVisitor).